SMANNEY/delayed-job/Rails-3-and-Capistrano.md

+### Note: Create the script

+If DJ is installed as a gem don't forget to run the generator.
+It creates the script/delayed_job script and sets run permissions.

+    script/rails g delayed_job

+### Capistrano

 delayed_job comes with Capistrano recipes to start the script/delayed_job worker but you have to update your config/deploy.rb file to use them.
 There are 3 changes that need to be made:

 ### Include the recipes